The Story of Mary Dooley

 Michael married Margaret Ryan in 1857, and had sixteen children, thirteen of whom are now living – Frank, Kate, Edward, Julia, Michael, George, Sarah, Willie, Annie, John, Peter, Nettie and Maggie.
 Mr. Dooley resided upon his farm until 1888, when he retired to private life and removed with his family to Fond du Lac.
-He and his wife are members of the Catholic Church, and are highly respected people Mary Dooley’s connection to the locality.
+He and his wife are members of the Catholic Church, and are highly respected people.
+(Thanks to descendants for this information provided)

 Mary Dooley’s cousins in the USA

-The Project group would like to acknowledge the assistance of all the descendants of Mary Dooley,without their help and encouragement we would not know anything about Mary.
-Special thanks aIso to the descendents of Lawrence DooIey who not onIy provided detaiIed information of Lawrence, wife Margaret Iarkin and family, but aIso provided DNA to heIp connect the DooIey Iinethrough both FamiIy Tree DNA and Ancestry.com, nameIy Dr Bob Schiavonne, Hugh DoyIe, John Patrick DooIey, Fran FrieI, Cynthia CIine.
+The Project group would like to acknowledge the assistance of all the descendants of Mary Dooley, without their help and encouragement we would not know anything about Mary.
+They provided vast amount of information on Mary’s life in Australia and her brother’s life in the USA.
+Special thanks also to the descendents of Lawrence DooIey who not onIy provided detaiIed information of Lawrence, wife Margaret Iarkin and family, but aIso provided DNA to heIp connect the DooIey Iine through both FamiIy Tree DNA and Ancestry.com, nameIy Dr Bob Schiavonne, Hugh DoyIe, John Patrick DooIey, Fran FrieI, Cynthia CIine.
 SpeciaI thanks to Marianne Patterson on her detaiIed contribution on Mary’s brother MichaeI and his descendants.